25-1-Great Vocals

 Writer/Composer: Dolly Parton (1974)

-Truly, one of the greatest female vocals in Pop and R & B history!
-It solidified Whitney’s position as one of the dominant forces in American and world music, especially in the 1980’s and 90’s, until her untimely death.
-She mastered 4 plus octaves and her gospel-tinged vocal delivery showcased her spectacular pipes and her charisma.
+Truly, one of the greatest female vocalists in Pop and R & B history! the song solidified Whitney’s position as one of the dominant forces in American and world music, especially in the 1980’s and 90’s, until her untimely death at age 48.
+She mastered 4 plus octaves with her gospel-tinged vocal delivery and it showcased her spectacular pipes and charisma.
+Her training wheels came by singing with the Sweet Inspirations covering Gospel and R&B selections, but obviously, the girl could SING on her own!
 Her singing style of “bending the notes” paved the way for artists such as Mariah Carey, Alicia Keys, Christine Aguilera and other Pop / R&B icons.
-Her record sales were in the millions, and she wisely recognized as one of history’s greatest singers…Accolades for her Stunning, Beautiful and Powerful Delivery!
+She solds records by the millions—she is widely recognized as one of history’s greatest singers…Accolades for her Stunning, Beautiful and Powerful Delivery!

 23. I’M SO LONESOME I COULD CRY (1949)